Xylophone

 The Accordion looks back at a long and rich musical tradition and still enjoys much popularity in many music genres.
 Whether Balkan music, Polka, Irish Folk, French Chanson or Klezmer — the Accordion suits almost every taste.

 This Piano Accordion has 48 bass notes and a diatonic scale with 12 notes.
 The Piano-Accordion we offer here is preferably played by pupils as it is smaller and lighter than professional instruments.
 But also adults who have problems with the weight of the large types do well with this smaller one.
 Here we offer a low budget model but, a top quality one made by Hohner is also available.
-This well-known German factory has been produced top quality Accordions for 150 years, and sells them to top musicians all over the world.
+This well-known German factory has been produced top quality Accordions for 150 years, and sells them to leading musicians all over the world.
 On request we order whichever type you wish.

 |